 The Telephone Consumer Protection Act (TCPA)

-What is the Robocall Law/the Telephone Consumer Protection Act?
+How Does the Robocall Law/the Telephone Consumer Protection Act Provide Collection Call Help?

 The Telephone Consumer Protection Act is a federal law that makes it illegal for any person or any company to use an auto dialer to contact you without your prior express consent.
 The TCPA prohibits unauthorized telemarketing calls, auto-dialed “robo” calls and text messages to a cell phone, and unsolicited junk faxes.